 You can send a check from your bank account.
 But some countries make it very hard to receive foreign checks.
-Foreign banks will charge a big fee to deposit them.
+Foreign banks can also charge a big fee to deposit them.

-A money order is similar to a check, but it is pre-approved and paid for; this means that the recipient’s name and the information are already on the paper and can not be changed.
-An international money order costs $8.55 for values up to $700 ($500 for El Salvador and Guyana).
-You can get money orders at banks, the post office, and some stores.
-You can learn more about international money orders from the US postal service.
+A money order is similar to a check but is pre-approved and paid for.
+This means that the recipient’s name and the information are already on the paper and can not be changed.

 You can get money orders at banks, post offices, and stores.
 The U.S. Postal Service offers international money orders in values up to $1500.

 If you don’t have a bank account, you can buy a prepaid card and send it to the recipient abroad.
 You can load and even reload that card with any amount you like.
 A prepaid card is protected with a PIN.